deta/cloud-docs/docs/micros/visor.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-### Visor
+### Why Visor?

-Something not working?
-Use Visor to see a live view of the result of every request processed!
+If something's not working, use Visor to see a live view of the result of every request processed!
 Using Visor, you can also test your endpoints by sending your Micro requests!

 ### Opening Visor
 <Tabs